 Now, you, being the insightful marketer will know to ask, “Okay, when you say it’s ‘not doing very well,’ what does that mean?
 What numbers are you looking at?”
-After all, if the click-through rate on the ad isn’t doing well, it’s not the website’s problem at all (at least, not at first) and what they really need is for you to write them new Facebook ads!
+After all, if the click-through rate on the ad isn’t doing well, it’s not the website’s problem (at least, not at first).
+What they really need is for you to write them new Facebook ads!

-Getting at the deeper issue with any project sets you apart from your competitors, clearly conveys your professionalism, and helps ensure you produce work that has the highest possible positive impact for your clients.
+Getting at the deeper issue with any project sets you apart from your competitors.
+And, most important, it helps ensure you produce work that has the highest possible positive impact for your clients.